In the parenting community, home educators are a breed of their own.

 However, we may find ourselves stifling our complaints, our exhaustion, and the feeling of overwhelm because we’re also given a look, “Well, this was your choice.”

-We may absorb all of the reactions, add them to our child’s meltdowns, and find ourselves asking the question, “Can we do this?”
+We may absorb all of the reactions and find ourselves asking the question, “Can we do this?”

 I’m here to tell you that you can.

 While this was our choice, it doesn’t mean that we aren’t human.
 It doesn’t mean that we don’t have a right to complain.
 It doesn’t mean that our homes need to be perfect.
-It doesn’t mean that we can’t collapse at the end of the day.
+It doesn’t mean that we can’t collapse at the end of the day along with other parents.

-However, it also doesn’t mean that the alternative would have been easier.
+It also doesn’t mean that the alternative would have been easier.
 It doesn’t mean that conventional schooling would have been the right choice for our child.
 It doesn’t mean that we didn’t weigh our pros and cons.
-It only means we chose the less difficult path.
+It only means we chose the best path for our child.

 Some things about parenting don’t need an explanation at all.

-Some of the things we do are so deeply ingrained in our gut that we don’t have words and reason for it.
+Some of the things we do are so deeply ingrained in our gut that we don’t have words and a reason for it.
 We just have the feeling that this is what we’re meant to do right this minute.
 This week.
 This month.
 This year.
 This time in our lives.
 This time in our child’s life.

 You have permission to do this.